urnathan/libcody/README.md

 `INCLUDE-TRANSLATE $header`

 The header name, `$header`, is the fully resolved header name, in the above-mentioned unambigous filename form.
-The response will be:

-`INCLUDE-TEXT`

-to indicate include translation should not occur (the usual textual inclusion occurs).
-Or:

-`INCLUDE-IMPORT`

-to indicate the include directive should be replaced by an import declaration of the resolved header-unit.
-Finally `MODULE-CMI` response also indicates include translation should occur, and provides the name of the CMI to read, this possibly elides a subsequent `MODULE-IMPORT` request.
+The response will either be a BOOL response indicating translation (TRUE) or textual inclusion (FALSE).
+Alternatively a PATHNAME response can directly name the CMI, and implies translation, this possibly elides a subsequent `MODULE-IMPORT` request.

 ### GCC LTO Messages

-These set of messages are used for GCC LTO jobserver integration with GNU Make
+These set of requests are used for GCC LTO jobserver integration with GNU Make

 #### Invoke Command

 A command can be invoked with the follow message:

-`INVOKE $argv`
+`INVOKE $args`

-The expected response is:

-`INVOKED $status`

-The `$status` currently just returns a string `success` or `failed`.
-A successful invocation of the command is indicated with a return `success`.
+A successful invocation provides an OK response.
+A failed invocation's produces an ERROR response.

+FIXME: Note for generalization this command needs to indicate which files may need transfering to and from a remote build system.

 ## Building libCody